 - 39. The IMCSP focuses entirely on partnerships and SDG 17 in order to deliver results under the other SDGs.
 It provides capacity strengthening support while maintaining WFP's ability to provide life-saving emergency response in case of a large-scale disaster in which WFP surge support is required as part of the humanitarian response plan of the United Nations Office for the Coordination of Humanitarian Affairs.
 Integral to the IMCSP is a gender-transformative approach with particular attention to gender equality and the inclusion of people with disabilities. - 40.
-Responding to requests from the North Pacific PICTs to provide support in the key areas of emergency supply chains, telecommunications and food security coordination, similar to WFP's activities over the past years in the South Pacific, the IMCSP will double WFP's geographic reach to include five priority countries in the North Pacific: the Marshall Islands, Federated States of Micronesia, Palau, Nauru and Kiribati. - 41.
+Responding to requests from the North Pacific PICTs to provide support in the key areas of emergency supply chains, telecommunications and food security coordination, similar to WFP's activities over the past years in the South Pacific, the IMCSP will double WFP's geographic reach to include five priority countries in the North Pacific: the Marshall Islands, Federated States of Micronesia, Palau, Nauru and Kiribati.36 - 41.
 Papua New Guinea is included in the WFP Pacific strategy because the climate-change induced challenges are similar to those face by other PICTs, including the increased risk of flooding, drought, frost and cyclones.
 Earthquake and tsunami risks are also significant.
 As in the other PICTs, livelihoods in Papua New Guinea are affected by these natural disasters: staple foods are often root-based and grown in gardens, harvested throughout the year immediate consumption without any of the harvest being stored.
 Many areas are remote, with limited market penetration, and disasters can disrupt supply chains for many months.
-Papua New Guinea is politically and economically influential among the PICTs and is an active member of the regional organizations, including the Pacific Community, the Pacific Island Forum and the University of the South Pacific. - 42.
-While the United Nations system is already familiar with the multi-country office format, this is the first time that WFP is carrying out strategic planning for a subregion.
-In line with United Nations development system reform, WFP will closely monitor and reconfigure
+Papua New Guinea is politically and economically influential among the PICTs and is an active

-&lt;sup>34 Although well-intended, unsolicited bilateral donations can quickly block small air and sea ports and often run up large storage and transportation fees that remain uncovered.
+34 Although well-intended, unsolicited bilateral donations can quickly block small air and sea ports and often run up large storage and transportation fees that remain uncovered.

-&lt;sup>35 PRISM/VAMPIRE automates the process of gathering and processing large amounts of earth observation data, which it combines with data on socioeconomic vulnerability to identify the areas and people at highest risk in the event of a natural disaster.
+35 PRISM/VAMPIRE automates the process of gathering and processing large amounts of earth observation data, which it combines with data on socioeconomic vulnerability to identify the areas and people at highest risk in the event of a natural disaster.

-&lt;sup>36 Where possible, support will also be extended to include the small island developing nations of Tuvalu and Tokelau.
+36 Where possible, support will also be extended to include the small island developing nations of Tuvalu and Tokelau.